jpata/hepaccelerate-cms/README.md

 ## Running on full dataset using batch queue
 We use the condor batch queue on Caltech T2 to run the analysis.
-It takes about 2-3h for all 3 years using factorized JEC.
-Without factorized JEC (using total JEC), the runtime is about 10 minutes.
+It ~20 minutes for all 3 years using just the Total JEC & JER (2-3h using factorized JEC).

 ~~~
 #Submit batch jobs after this step is successful